-Demand responsive parking charges vary during the day and aim to impose the lowest possible fee that’s necessary to keep 15% of parking bays vacant.
-In other words, a couple of spots are always available on each block.
-This helps keeps supply and demand in balance and makes our streets better for parking.
+Demand responsive parking charges vary during the day and aim to impose the lowest possible fee that’s necessary to keep a few parking bays vacant.
+This means that people who need to park are able to find a vacant bay.
 Parking can be free during off-peak times and becomes more expensive during peak times.
 Occupancy is measured and the charges are adjusted over time so that occupancy rates remain on target.

 Councillors don’t set parking charges